Nootdorp: Sport

 After the formation of the Netherlands national rugby league team, the town formed a rugby league club called the Nootdorp Panthers.
 They are the first domestic rugby league club in the country that play in the Dutch Rugby League Competition.
+There is an active cricket playing community, with former Dutch international, Tim de Leede, owning a sports shop in the area that also sells cricket equipment.

 Nootdorp has two football clubs, RKDEO and SV Nootdorp.